BenPrisby/ViceCityDashboard/README.md

 To fetch current weather forecast information, the dashboard connects to the [OpenWeather](https://openweathermap.org) API.
 Current conditions as well as hourly and daily forecasts are displayed on the home screen.

-### Evil Insults
+### Fun Facts

-While not practical, the [Evil Insult](https://evilinsult.com) API drives a small tile on the dashboard home screen to provide the occasional laugh.
+While not practical, the [Random Useless Facts](https://uselessfacts.jsph.pl) API drives a small tile on the dashboard home screen to provide the occasional interesting tidbit.

 ## Architecture